 The New Markets Tax Credit (NMTC) was extended for 2012 and 2013 at $3.5 billion annually under the American Taxpayer Relief Act.
 However, despite being named one of the nation's most innovative government programs by Harvard University, the NMTC remains at risk.
 Without legislative action, the future of using private capital to spur community and economic revitalization in low-income urban, suburban and rural areas hangs in jeopardy.

 Since 2000, NMTC have generated investment in low-income communities across all 50 states, the District of Columbia and Puerto Rico.
-According to the Treasury Department’s Community Development Financial Institutions Fund, to date the program has raised more than $31 billion in private capital, leveraging about $8 of private capital for every $1 of NMTC investment in distressed communities.
+According to the Treasury Department’s Community Development Financial Institutions Fund, to date the program has allocated more than $36.5 billion and leverages about $8 of private capital for every $1 of NMTC investment in distressed communities.

 Helped support more than 15,000 businesses in low-income communities